ezealot/ez/Words.md

 Indie | Independent Games | The games made with a small team or one person where the Production Value is usually very low with no Producers
-AA | Anti Aliasing | The graphics option of a game where the borders between two objects are blurred to increase visuals UI | User Interface | The Menu or similar of a video game meant to guide players HUD | Heads Up Display | the method by which information is visually relayed to the player as part of a game's UI Campaign | Campaign | The main story of a video game Skirmish | Skirmish | Play in a single mission without many long term story elements Ganged | Overwhelmed | When a lot of enemy characters attack a player Default | Default Strategy | A strategy which is agreed by the community to be the most efficient Frag | Frag | A term to kill someone temporarily like in Counter Strike Throw | Throw | To lose a game intentionally
+AA | Anti Aliasing | The graphics option of a game where the borders between two objects are blurred to increase visuals UI | User Interface | The Menu or similar of a video game meant to guide players HUD | Heads Up Display | The method by which information is visually relayed to the player as part of a game's UI Campaign | Campaign | The main story of a video game Skirmish | Skirmish | Play in a single mission without many long term story elements Ganged | Overwhelmed | When a lot of enemy characters attack a player Default | Default Strategy | A strategy which is agreed by the community to be the most efficient Throw | Throw | To lose a game intentionally
 Exploit | Exploit | Using a bug in game to get unfair advantage Bug | Glitch | Weird occurences in the game due to bad coding